solher/arangolite/README.md

 It focuses entirely on pure AQL querying.
 See [AranGO](https://github.com/diegogub/aranGO) for a more ORM-like experience.

-Arangolite also features a [LoopBack](http://loopback.io/) heavily inspired filtering system.
+Arangolite also features a [LoopBack](http://loopback.io/) heavily inspired filtering system, in a separated package so you don't need to import it if you don't use it.

 ## Installation